DaGooseYT/SMT-PBTS/README.md

 - BTLED is a blue 5mm LED and PWRLED is a 5mm green LED

 ## BoM
-- BoM is availible in .csv file in `/BoM`
+- BoM is available in .csv file in `/BoM`
 - Only parts and components on the PCBs are in the BoM.
 Please refer to the other sections of this README to find other additional parts for the project.

 ## Enclosure

-- Outer enclosure demensions are as follows (when looking at the front & in inches.
-Sorry metric users you will have to convert the measurements on your own!): Length: 10.5; Width: 4.25; Depth: 3.5
+- Outer enclosure demensions are as follows: Length: 10.5; Width: 4.25; Depth: 3.5
 - Speaker hole diameters (also in inches): Left and right surround speakers: 1.9; two bass drivers: 3.5; center speaker: 1.9
 - Connector, Port, and LED hole diameters (again.. in inches): Power & AUX connectors: 0.5; LEDs: 3/16; Port: 5/8
-- It is reccomended to use polyfill in the enclosure for better frequency response around the port tuning frequency.
+- It is recommended to use polyfill in the enclosure for better frequency response around the port tuning frequency.
-- The port of the enslosure is simply a PVC pipe with a inner diameter of 0.5 inches and is 9.75 inches in length (port tuning is between 39Hz - 40Hz).
-Due to Hoffman's Iron Law, the speaker will suffer in efficiency from the small enclosure & narrow port but will have a deep frequency response.
-A port was used due to no room for a passive radiator.
+- The port of the enslosure is a PVC pipe with a inner diameter of 0.5 inches and is 9.75 inches in length (port tuning is between 37Hz - 40Hz).
 - 0.25 inch thick MDF wood is reccomended for the speaker enclosure build.

 ## Drivers